 In a large saucepan, melt the tablespoon of butter, then whisk in the flour over moderate heat.
 Let cook for 1-2 minutes, then whisk in the milk and cook, consistently stirring, until bubbly, about 5 minutes.
 Add the cheddar and Havarti and whisk until melted.
 At this time, if the mixture seems too thick, add a tablespoon of milk at a time until creamy.
 Remove the saucepan from heat and whisk in the egg yolk, paprika, and garlic powder.
 Fold in the macaroni and ham.

 Spoon the macaroni into the prepared muffin cups, packing them gently.
 Mix the breadcrumbs with olive oil and sprinkle on top of each cup.
 Bake the macaroni cups in the upper part of the oven for approximately 10 minutes, until golden and bubbly.
 Let cool for 5 minutes.
 Using a spoon, carefully loosen the cups and lift up to serve.

 One of the tricks to this recipe is to create a “cup” with butter and Parmesan.
 It turns into somewhat of a crust for the macaroni.
 Each cup ends up crunchy, with an incredibly breadcrumb crust.
 There’s no soggy macaroni left in the bottom – every bite is like it’s from the top of the casserole!

 The other trick is to let it rest for the full five minutes, if not longer!
-It will fall apart if you try and take it out too soon.
+The macaroni and cheese cups will fall apart if you try and take them out too soon.